datatrans/apple-pay-web-sample/README.md

         This is the certificate you need to upload in the Datatrans [webadmin tool](https://pilot.datatrans.biz/).
         But first a CSR needs to be created.
 For this (also in the webadmin tool), navigate to *'UPP Administration' > 'UPP Security' >
-        'Apple Pay key and certificate'* fill in the details for 'Certificate subject DN' and click the 'Generate new key' button.
-Now download the CSR and use it to create the payment processing certificate.
+        'Apple Pay key and certificate'* and click the 'Download CSR file' button.
+Use the downloaded CSR to create a payment processing certificate.
 Finally, again in the webadmin tool, upload & import the certificate.

         Side note: Once you completed this step you should be ready to perform Apple Pay (not Web) transactions